-APPLICATIONS MUST BE SUBMITTED THROUGH GRANTS.GOV TO BE CONSIDERED FOR AWARD.
+APPLICATIONS MUST BE SUBMITTED THROUGH GRANTS.GOV TO BE

+CONSIDERED FOR AWARD.
 Submit electronic applications through the "Apply for Grants" function at www.Grants.gov.
-If you have problems completing the registration process or submitting your application, call Grants.gov at 1-800-518-4726 or send an email to support@grants.gov.
+If you have problems completing the registration process or submitting your application, call the Grants.gov helpdesk at 1-800-518-4726 or send an email to support@grants.gov.